Eliot Indian Bible: America's first printing press

+Printed sources have been produced in Spanish America since the sixteenth century.
 Stephen Daye of England contracted Jose Glover, a wealthy minister who disagreed with the religious teachings of the Church of England, to transport a printing press to America in 1638.
 Glover died at sea while traveling to America.
 His widow Elizabeth (Harris) Glover, Stephen Daye, and the press arrived at Cambridge, Massachusetts, where Mrs. Glover opened her print shop with the assistance of Daye.
-Daye started the operations of the first American print shop which was the forerunner of Harvard University Press.
-The press was located in the house of Henry Dunster, the first president of Harvard College where religious materials such as the Bay Psalm Book were published in the 1640s.
-Elizabeth Glover married president of Harvard College Henry Dunster on June 21, 1641.
+Daye started the operations of the first American print shop, which was the forerunner of Harvard University Press.
+The press was located in the house of Henry Dunster, the first president of Harvard College, where religious materials such as the Bay Psalm Book were published in the 1640s.
+Elizabeth Glover married Dunster on 21 June 1641.

 Act of Parliament

 In 1649 Parliament enacted An Act for the Promoting and Propagating the Gospel of Jesus Christ in New England, which set up a Corporation in England consisting of a President, a Treasurer, and fourteen people to help them.
 The name of the corporation was "The President and Society for the propagation of the Gospel in New England," but it was later known simply as the New England Company.
 The corporation had the power to collect money in England for missionary purposes in New England.
 This money was received by the Commissioners of the United Colonies of New England and dispersed for missionary purposes such as Eliot's Indian Bible.